langevin-usgs/modflow-training-princeton2024/build_parallel_mf6.md

   - ninja
 ```

-This `mf6xtd_environment.yml` will be used to create the `mf6xtd` environment by running the following command:
+The dependencies in `mf6xtd_environment.yml` will be added to your `mfandmore2024` environment by running the following command:

 ```
 conda deactivate